-Researchers at the Population Council have developed MENT®, which would be the first long-acting, reversible male contraceptive method if approved by regulatory authorities.
+Researchers at the Population Council have developed MENT® for delivery in a subdermal implant, which would be the first long-acting, reversible male contraceptive method if approved by regulatory authorities.

 Men have no contraceptive options other than the condom, withdrawal, and vasectomy.
 The need for effective and reversible methods of fertility control for men is widely recognized, but continues to be unmet.

 There is a growing interest among men in becoming more involved in family planning, and studies have suggested that women would welcome additional male contraceptive choices.
 The concept of developing new, effective methods of male contraception has been identified as a priority by international organizations, as the male reproductive system offers a number of potential targets for contraceptives.

 Male contraceptive methods under development at the Population Council rely on MENT® acetate (7α-methyl-19-nortestosterone), a one-year implant that is placed under the skin of the upper arm.
 MENT is created from a synthetic steroid that resembles testosterone but does not convert into dihydro testosterone, and therefore does not stimulate prostate growth.
 If approved by regulatory authorities, MENT would be the first long-acting reversible male contraceptive.

 Through the development of MENT, the Council has pioneered an approach to suppress or inhibit sperm cell development without impairing a man’s sexual drive (libido).
 This approach reduces sperm count by administering an androgen (a male sex hormone) alone or in combination with synthetic progestins.